AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ##### Note: Igo, the intellectual game

 Igo (囲碁) is a board game about surrounding territory played with black and white stones, based on the real game of Go.
+More details on games can be found in the next section

 }}